electric-sql/pglite/multi-session-worker-multi-memory-design.md

 - close the session and demonstrate that memory 0 becomes reclaimable.

 Tag `11` remains invalid, the optional third import aliases memory 0, and all parallel-query GUCs remain zero.

+Phase 5 completed on 13 July 2026. `PGlitePostmaster.create()` now initializes
+an ordinary PGlite data directory, compiles the transformed artifact once, and runs the postmaster, auxiliary processes, and client backends as independent Node Workers.
+Each Worker enters the generated module once through `callMain()` and then runs PostgreSQL's normal blocking process loop; the existing single-user `PGlite` runtime retains its separate unrolled-loop artifact.
+Sessions expose the normal PGlite query, exec, transaction, notification, and lifecycle interface over a raw PostgreSQL protocol connection.

+The clean native ARM64 gate reaches `ReadyForQuery`, executes raw-protocol and normal-interface `SELECT`, DDL, DML, parameterized, concurrent, temporary-table, and `LISTEN`/`NOTIFY` operations, and shuts down cleanly.
+Eleven process memories were created and all eleven were released; no live private memory remained after shutdown.
+The postmaster artifact now starts each private memory at 32 MiB with a 1 GiB ceiling.
+Cluster-global memory starts at 128 KiB, grows on demand to about 22 MiB for a 16 MiB shared-buffer configuration, and has a 1 GiB ceiling.
+Memory 2 remains an alias of the process's memory 0 and all parallel-query settings remain disabled.

+The replacement `pglite-socket` is a thin TCP and PostgreSQL-style Unix-socket frontend.
+It preserves PostgreSQL startup packets (including `SSLRequest`) and maps every accepted OS connection directly to one real postmaster connection, without a SQL parser, queue, or backend multiplexer.
+Exact-revision native ARM64 `libpq`, `psql`, `pg_isready`, `pgbench`, and `pg_regress` tools are built from an isolated archive inside the pinned Docker tool image. `pg_isready` and `psql` pass over TCP and Unix sockets with `PGSSLMODE=prefer`, including DDL and DML, and socket closure releases the corresponding backend memories.

+The filesystem path remains pluggable.
+Direct NODEFS is the default, with a separate mount and descriptor table in every Worker.
+A structured-cloneable Worker factory descriptor can dynamically create an ordinary existing PGlite `Filesystem` implementation inside each process; the gate passes using a third-party-style `BaseFilesystem` implementation.
+Emscripten's reverse `preRun` registration order is handled explicitly so environment setup, filesystem mounting, and the inherited working-directory restore occur in the required order.
+WasmFS is not a prerequisite.

+The specialized transform also gained coverage for LLVM-folded tagged pointer offsets.
+Tagged immediates cannot take the private direct or inline fast path;
+they use the canonical generic decoder.
+Both outlined and inline artifact runtime suites cover the case, and the full 118-shape Phase 0 opcode, provenance, debug-assertion, profile, source-map, and Node 20/22/24 capability suite passes.

 ### Phase 6: multi-session correctness and memory value